mimdevel/RaBBiTXUserbot/README.md

 > In short, Fork At Your Own Risk
 ________________________________
 ## PLUGINS
-# This is an example of a simple plugin for RABBITXUSERBOT.
+# This is an example of a simple plugin for RaBBiTXUserBot

 ```python3
 from pyrogram import Client, filters